White House, GOP both claim victory on student loans in debt limit bill

 “Trying to say you’ve won here when, in fact, for so many borrowers, that payment pause has actually been by far more relief for borrowers that owe $100,000 or $200,000 than the one-time debt cancellation — and plus a lot of people don’t have faith in that,” she added.

-Rep. Pramila Jayapal (D-Wash.), chair of the Congressional Progressive Caucus, said on Tuesday that the group is “very concerned” about the payment pause provision in the budget deal.
+Rep. Pramila Jayapal (D-Wash.), chairwoman of the Congressional Progressive Caucus, said Tuesday that the group is “very concerned” about the payment pause provision in the budget deal.
 She noted that progressive Democrats have pushed for another extension to the pause.

 “Our belief is that there needs to be some time to at least extend the pause until the administration can get their other debt repayment plan sort of up and running so that people aren’t being thrown into this limbo or back and forth seesaw of, you don’t need to pay … your student debt payments, now you need to pay them, now you don’t need to pay them,” Jayapal said.

-The pause has been in place since March 2020, under former President Trump, and extended several times under Biden.
+The pause has been in place since March 2020, instituted initially by former President Trump and extended several times under Biden.

-Meanwhile, the Biden administration is touting another win from the deal: that it is saving its student loan forgiveness program from certain death by House Republicans.
+Meanwhile, the Biden administration is touting another win from the deal: saving its student loan forgiveness program from certain death by House Republicans.

-However, the fate of that relief is still at the mercy of a majority-conservative Supreme Court that displayed much skepticism during February oral arguments that the Biden administration has the power to forgive up to $20,000 in student loans.
+However, the fate of that relief is still at the mercy of a conservative-led Supreme Court whose members displayed much skepticism during February oral arguments that the Biden administration has the power to forgive up to $20,000 in student loans.

 “You know, saving debt cancellation, I’m not quite sure what that means when it’s in the hands of the Supreme Court right now,” Abrams said.